Outdoor Safety

 Water Safety |

 Did you know that drowning can occur in as little as 2.5 cm (1 inch) of water?
-According to the Canadian Paediatric Society, drowning is the second most common cause of death for children less than 5 years of age.
+According to the Canadian Paediatric Society, drowning is one of the leading causes of injury related death in Canada for children less than five years of age.
 General SafetyTo keep your kids safe around water, follow these tips:

 Backyard PoolsAccording to Parachute, nearly half of all child drownings occur in backyard swimming pools.
 Follow these tips to help ensure pool safety: